Tornadosky/recipes-management/README.md

 # Cooking-recipes

+## API Documentation
+API docs can be found in the projects [Wiki](https://mygit.th-deg.de/agile-avengers/cooking-recipes/-/wikis/API-Documentation).

 ## Getting Started with the development

+You should have Java version >= 17.
 First you need to clone the repository.
 Then add _.env_ file to _resources_ with db credentials.

 ## Contributing to the repo